SanderBlom/BIR_Waste_Watch/README.md

     - Click **Add Integration**.
     - Search for **BIR Garbage Schedule** and click to add.

-### Setup
+5. **Configuration**

 During the setup phase, you'll need to provide a URL from BIR.no:

 1. Go to [BIR.no](https://bir.no/).
 2. Enter your address in the search field.
-3. Once you can see the dates, copy the URL from the address bar.
+3. Once you can see the dates, copy the URL from the address bar(should looks something simelar to this: `https://bir.no/adressesoek/?rId=c2435f0f-2e4b-4908-86cf-bafbd3a2cf61&name=Lillehatten%20330,%20Bergen`).
 4. Paste this URL into the setup phase of the integration in Home Assistant's UI.
+5. You can also specify a custom update schedule for when the integration should query bir.no for new dates.

 ## Tips: Changing Dates to 'Days Until Pickup'